Program Profile

 Expiration

-When WorldMark worldmark credits expire
+When WorldMark credits expire

 WorldMark Credits expire at the end of your use year unless banked forward.
 Banking is allowed one year ahead for a fee; borrowing is permitted up to 6 months into the next use year.
 Banking is straightforward but owners still need to actively manage the annual cycle — Credits forfeit silently if no booking is made and no banking is initiated.